VelinIliev/drumbieu/README.md

 # My current site

-build for representation of my skills till now.
+Build for representation of my skills till now.
 Used VanillaJS, canvas, virtualDOM manipulation, transitions, animation on scroll, functional programming, arrow syntax, ternary operators, fetch and more.

 ## Links